-Admitted students attest to the Technical Standards prior to matriculation by signing the Functional Technical Standards page (below).
+Admitted students attest to their ability to comply with the Technical Standards with or without reasonable accommodation prior to matriculation by signing the Functional Technical Standards page (below).
 Enrolled students must reaffirm and again sign the Functional Technical Standards signature page during the first week of medical school.
 During the transition to the clerkship phase of the curriculum, all students reaffirm they have read the standards and again sign the Functional Technical Standards signature page during orientation activities to the clerkship phase of the curriculum.
 Candidates for admission and students who have questions regarding their ability to meet the school's technical standards should contact the Associate Dean for Admissions (candidates) or Associate Dean for Students (enrolled students).
-Students who believe they may need to request reasonable accommodation(s) in order to meet the standards must contact the WVU OAS.
-Recommendations for accommodations will be determined through collaboration between OAS and student services to assure compliance with these functional technical standards.
+Students who believe they may need to request reasonable accommodation(s) in order to meet the standards must contact West Virginia University Office of Accessibility Services (OAS).
+Students may be required to provide supporting medical documentation in the accommodation process.
+Recommendations for accommodations will be determined through collaboration between the student, OAS, and school of medicine student services to assure compliance with these functional technical standards.

 Additionally, should the student have or acquire an infectious disease or other condition that could put patients or the public at risk through exposure to their blood or other bodily fluids (e.g. hepatitis, tuberculosis, HIV), the student must notify the Associate Dean of Student Services immediately.
-While student services works in consultation with OAS to determine and coordinate the implementation of reasonable accommodations, disability documentation remains confidential.
+While student services works in consultation with OAS to determine and coordinate implementation of reasonable accommodations, documentation related to any medical condition remains confidential.
 Implementation of accommodations by the school may not be the same as granted by external licensing examination agencies.

-Any candidate will be considered for admission to the WVUSoM M.D. degree program who demonstrates the ability to acquire and demonstrate the program objectives across all six core competencies, and who may become a competent and compassionate physician who is capable of entering residency training (graduate medical education) and meeting all requirements for medical licensure.
-The Committee on Admissions assesses each candidate to the WVU SoM with the following questions in mind, which are not designed to disqualify candidates and students but rather to give the Committee on Admissions or Committee on Academic and Professional Standards (CAPS) more complete information about a candidate's ability to meet the non-academic standards adopted by the SoM.
+Any candidate will be considered for admission to the WVUSoM M.D. degree program who demonstrates the ability to meet the program objectives across all six core competencies with or without reasonable accommodation, and who may become a competent and compassionate physician who is capable of entering residency training (graduate medical education) and meeting all requirements for medical licensure.
+The Committee on Admissions assesses each candidate to the WVUSoM with the following questions in mind, which are not designed to disqualify candidates and students, but rather to give the Committee on Admissions or Committee on Academic and Professional Standards (CAPS) more complete information about a candidate's ability to meet the non- academic standards adopted by the SoM.